great-expectations/cloud/README.md

 #### Versioning

-This is the version that will be used for the docker image tag as well.
+This is the version that will be used for the Docker image tag as well.

 _Standard Release_:
 The versioning scheme is `YYYYMMDD.{release_number}` where: